Hygrophorus agathosmus: Taxonomy

 The species was originally named Agaricus agathosmus by Swedish mycologist Elias Fries in 1815; he later moved it into the genus Hygrophorus in 1838.
 In the interim, English naturalist Miles Joseph Berkeley named the species Agaricus cerasinus in 1836, although he too would later transfer the species to Hygrophorus in 1860.
 In 1948, Richard Dennis examined the type material, and concluded that the two names referred to the same species.
 Additional historical synonyms include Limacium pustulatum var. agathosmum (Kummer, 1871), and Limacium agathosmum (Wünsch, 1877).

 In their 1963 monograph of the Hygrophorus of North America, American mycologists Lexemuel Ray Hesler and Alexander H. Smith classified H. agathosmus in the subsection Camarophylli, a grouping of related species characterized by a dry stem, and the absence of a gelatinous outer veil.

 The specific epithet agathosmus is derived from the Greek word agathos meaning “good”, and osme meaning “scent”.
 Hygrophorus agathosmus is commonly known as the gray almond waxy cap, or the almond woodwax.

+It is part of a species complex that includes several other species including H. agathosmoides, and H. albofloccosus.